Home - Dinner - Chicken - Chicken Breast - Crispy Breaded Chicken Breast Cutlets (Pan-Seared, No Pounding)

 Instructions

 • Put two shallow bowls or pie plates on your work surface.
-Put the panko, parsley, and Parmesan in one plate and stir to combine.
-Crack the eggs into the other plate, then add the garlic powder, salt and cayenne and whisk until blended.
+Put 1½ cups panko crumbs, 2 tablespoons chopped parsleyand 2 tablespoons grated Parmesan cheesein one plate and stir to combine.
+To the other plate, add 2 lightly beaten eggs, 1 teaspoon granulated garlic or garlic powder, 1 teaspoon kosher salt, and ¼ teaspoon cayenne pepper and whisk until blended.

 • Transfer the chicken to the panko mixture, turning it over to coat both sides with the crumbs.
 Nudge and press additional crumbs onto any bare spots.
-At this point, cook the chicken immediately, or arrange in one layer on a sheet pan, cover and refrigerate up to 4 hours ahead.
+Put them on in one layer on a sheet pan as you go.
+At this point, cook the chicken immediately, or cover them and refrigerate up to 4 hours ahead.

 • Heat a large (preferably 12-inch) nonstick skillet over medium-high heat until a drop of water sizzles and immediately evaporates.
 Add a generous layer of olive oil (start with 2-3 tablespoons).
 Add the chicken breasts and cook until golden brown on one side, about 3 minutes.
 Gently turn the chicken over with a spatula and cook another 2 minutes.
 Note: If your pan isn't large enough to hold all the chicken without crowding, fry in two batches, two breasts at a time, adding more olive oil as needed.